Tzurtz12/TFM/README.md

 ## Characterization 01/07 with Gorka

 We introduced a device with two chips and first measured the lead gates resistivity by introducing a 105 $\mu$V AC lock-in amplitude to measure the conductance.
 The device on the left showed a high resistivity around 70 $\text{M}\Omega$, this could be due to failed contacts or aluminium dot deposition errors while in the other a resistivity of 23 $\text{M}\Omega$ a more logical one was measured.
 Afterwards we measured the resistivity of the barrier gates, which due to the aluminium oxide should show a much higher resistivities.
 Thus, by applying a 50 $\mu\text{V}$ AC voltage we measured values of current around 50 fA, having values of impedance larger than 1 G$\Omega$.
 However, the values of current are in reality much lower as they achieve noise levels, approximating the real impedance to be higher than 100 $\text{G}\Omega$.
 The resisitivity between barriers was measured to be around 210 $\text{M}\Omega$.
-For the second device, the resistivity between gate lead and barriers was measured to be smaller around 200-300 $\text{M}Omega$ and the resistivity between barries 440 $\text{M}\Omega$.
+For the second device, the resistivity between gate lead and barriers was measured to be smaller around 200-300 $\text{M}\Omega$ and the resistivity between barries 440 $\text{M}\Omega$.

 While the cryostat was getting cooled down, we performed $V_{ds}$ sweeps to try observe the punch-thorugh in SETs.
 However, the lock-in could not measure any substantial current changes as it should be expected.
 Nothing relevant was observed and sometimes looked like any contanct was made as the drain output showed oscillations as if some measuring terminal was not making proper contact
 ![$V_{ds}$ vs $I_{ds}$ at room temperature 298 K](./images/punch_through.png)